 Work out the beak as best as you can.

-Kingfisher has rather huge beak comparing to the bird’s body.
+Kingfisher has rather a huge beak compared to the bird’s body.
 Such beak needs a little detailed “make up”.

 By very gentle pencil touch, outline the feathers on the wings and on the back.

-These weak lines will serve you as important guidelines when you draw a bird in color (pencils or other medium).
+These weak lines will serve you as important guidelines when you draw a bird in color (pencils or another medium).

 There are two small light reflection spots on the upper side of the eye.
 Draw them, I mean use your pencil-shaped eraser or kneaded eraser and make those highlight spots there.
 Those light spots will make the bird look more realistic.

 So work out the orange color first.
-Notice that the feathers on the bird’s belly are made by single pencil strokes of different intensity.
+Notice that the feathers on the bird’s belly are made by single pencil strokes of different intensities.